-These interviews typically consist of a bunch of open-ended interview questions, where you essentially have to discuss the technicalities behind complex, scalable systems.
-Knowing and applying concepts related to relational databases, sharding techniques, and network protocols is also important to ace this round.
+These interviews typically consist of many open-ended interview questions, where you essentially have to discuss the technicalities behind complex, scalable systems.
+Knowing and applying concepts related to relational databases, sharding techniques, and network protocols is also crucial to ace this round.

 Google Systems Design Interview Process

 The systems design interview round happens after the technical phone screen interview.
-You won’t be asked any design questions during your phone screen interview, as the initial phone screen is mostly focused on coding questions around data structures and algorithms.
+You won’t be asked any design questions during your phone screen interview, as the initial phone screen mainly focuses on coding questions around data structures and algorithms.

 The design interview happens much later in the interview process, during the on-site or in-person interview.
-After passing the phone screen round, you’re invited to Google’s on-site campus for the technical and behavioral interviews.
+After passing the phone screen round, you’re invited to Google’s campus for on-site technical and behavioral interviews.